Risk of Needing Long-Term Care

 - Personal History— your personal health history and risk factors

 When you consider the odds of facing a long-term care situation, it’s easy to realize that this is something that you should plan for.
 Improvements in medical technology have dramatically increased the life expectancy of our population, prolonging the lives of many and increasing the number who may require long-term care.

 More people are now living well into their 80’s, and even into their 90’s.
-Senile, Dementia, and Alzheimer’s disease have become leading causes of the need for long-term care.
+Senility, Dementia, and Alzheimer’s disease have become leading causes of the need for long-term care.
 Other causes include complications resulting from chronic and crippling arthritis, osteoporosis, diabetes, and strokes.